Architlall/TDOC-Esolang/README.md

 ### Pseodocode:

     Function(string param)
-        Let str be an empty string to hold result Iterate 1 letter at a time over the string if (given letter word is equal to '$' and next letter is '{') search for variables declared before with the name between the braces if search was successful
+        Let str be an empty string to hold the result Iterate 1 letter at a time over the string if (given letter word is equal to '$' and next letter is '{') search for variables declared before with the name between the braces if a search was successful
-    	    add appropriate modifier to str
+            add an appropriate modifier to str
         else
             add string including the braces as it is to str else
-    	add string as it is to str
+        add a string as it is to str
     Return str

 The code in the above example converts into a format string